Mexico arrests suspected killer of US border guard

-Mexico City (AFP) - Mexican authorities arrested a man suspected of shooting dead a US border guard in 2010 and aim to extradite him to the United States, prosecutors said Thursday.
+Mexico City (AFP) - Mexican authorities arrested a man suspected of shooting dead a US border guard in 2010 and intend to extradite him to the United States, prosecutors said.

 Mexican marines detained the man on Wednesday near the border of the northern Mexican states of Sinaloa and Chihuahua, the public prosecution service said in a statement.

-The suspect, Heraclio Osorio-Arellanes, is accused of carrying out along with other suspects the killing of US border patrol guard Brian Terry in December 2010.
+The suspect, Heraclio Osorio-Arellanes, is accused of carrying out, with other suspects, the killing of US border patrol guard Brian Terry in December 2010.

-Terry was killed on US soil while trying to intercept a group suspected of stealing drugs at the border.
+Terry "was killed in a gunfight between US Border Patrol agents and members of a cartel 'rip crew' that regularly patrolled the desert along the US-Mexico border looking for drug dealers to rob," said John Kelly, President Donald Trump's secretary for Homeland Security.

+Four members of that crew have been sentenced to jail in the US and the last remaining one is believed to still be at large, said Kelly, who thanked Mexican authorities for arresting Osorio-Arellanes.

 Evidence found while investigating the killing indirectly brought to light a controversial arms-trafficking operation involving US authorities.